Vyral/lee-yousef-recruiting-blog/_posts/2016-09-22-come-learn-what-sets-us-apart.md

 <iframe src="https://www.youtube.com/embed/qMaGvLY7Dvk" allowfullscreen="" width="560" height="315" frameborder="0"></iframe>

+If you're tired of chasing cold Internet leads that any team in Calgary can provide you, you might be a fit for our team.
+Learn more about our upcoming information session.

+To Request a Private Consultation, Click Here
+<br>To Learn More About Our Team, Click Here

 I wanted to take a minute to talk about our team and what you can expect from our information session on October 6th.

 Early on, our agents were asked to convert typical cold Internet leads with minimal success and administrative support.
 After many months of trial and error, I realized that we needed to find a better way.
 Most teams can generate cold Internet leads, and if that's what you want, there's no shortage of teams in Calgary that offer that.